BinarCode/binarcode-boilerplate/README.md

 3. **Errors**: Error logs indicate that something has gone wrong, such as a timeout or data loss.
 The system attempted an operation but had to give up.
 All errors generate an alert in our Slack channel and require a dedicated ticket for resolution.
 Sometimes, upon investigation, we might find that what was initially classified as an error is more appropriately a warning.

-### Slack Notifications

-Our system is set to send real-time notifications to a dedicated Slack channel in case of errors.
-Every error generates a unique alert to ensure no issue goes unnoticed.

-We developed a lightweight package to handle that called [laravel-developer](https://github.com/BinarCode/laravel-developer#send-exception-to-slack).

-For warnings, to prevent notification flood, we use a throttling mechanism.
-The system sends a collective notification for the same warning every 'N' occurrences, keeping the team informed without creating noise.
-This approach helps maintain system transparency and efficiency.

 ## The Purpose of Logging

 Logging serves several critical functions: